About Me

-I am an international lawyer with a particular interest in legal issues relating to military operations, and science and technology in the defence context.
+I am an international lawyer dealing primarily with the legal aspects of armed conflict, and applications of science and technology in the context of national security.
 I have taught, written and consulted on general international law, the law of armed conflict, arms control law and human rights law.

-My current research focuses on the regulatory challenges arising from the use of emerging technologies for military purposes.
-My interest in this area is twofold.
-On a general level, I look at how international law accommodates — or fails to accommodate — technological change in the military context.
-More specifically, I consider the international law implications of military applications of biosciences (especially biomedical enhancement of the cognitive and physical abilities of military personnel) and robotics (especially the use of autonomous military systems).
+I focus on regulatory challenges arising from the use of emerging technologies for military purposes.
+On a general level, I look at how international law accommodates—or fails to accommodate—technological change in the military context.
+More specifically, I consider the international law implications of military applications of biosciences (especially biomedical enhancement of the cognitive and physical abilities of military personnel) and artificial intelligence (especially in autonomous military systems).

 Books